 |Aggregate In Cost Sheet||An aggregate of direct costs in the cost sheet is termed prime cost.||The aggregate of indirect costs in the cost sheet is called overhead cost.|

 |Example||An example of this cost is the cost attributable to direct material, direct labor, and direct wages.||Example of this cost is rent, advertisement, etc.|

 It’s critical to know the difference between direct and indirect costs.
 Because if you don’t know how to properly allocate and attribute your costs, you won’t be able to calculate the profit per unit after selling your products or services.
-Costs can be fixed or variable for both direct and indirect costs.
+Costs are fixed or variable for both direct and indirect costs.
 To be able to use this information in the required part, you must use it.